-Part 1: Formation of a thesis committee and enrollment into BIO 608 Thesis Proposal
+Part 1: Selection of Thesis Advisor and Formation of the Thesis Committee & Enrollment into BIO 608 Thesis Proposal

-The thesis committee is formed in consultation with the thesis advisor and the graduate student.
-The thesis advisor and at least two other committee members must be from the Biology department.
-The graduate student, thesis committee members, and thesis advisor will meet to review the proposed project.
-If mutually agreed on, the thesis advisor and thesis committee members will sign and date the form below.
-The thesis advisor should then send a copy of this form to the graduate coordinator so the graduate student can be enrolled in BIO 608.
+The Thesis Committee is formed in consultation with the Thesis Advisor and the Graduate Student.
+The Thesis advisor and at least two other Thesis Committee members must be from the Biology Department.
+A third member is optional and can be from either within or outside the Biology Department or University.

+It is suggested that the Graduate student, Thesis Advisor and Thesis Committee Members meet to review the proposed thesis project.
+If mutually agreed on, the Thesis Advisor and Thesis Committee Members will sign and date the form below.
+The Thesis Advisor should then send a copy of this form to the Graduate Coordinator so the Graduate Student can be enrolled in BIO 608.